status-im/status-go/waku/README.md

 #### Usage

-A `status-go` node will install / register filters through RPC calls from a client (eg `status-react`).
+A `status-go` node will install / register filters through RPC calls from a client (eg `status-mobile`).
 The basic implementation of a filter requires at least 2 things:

 1) An encryption key, example "`superSafeEncryptionKey`"
 2) A 4 byte topic (`TopicType`), example "`0x1234`"